develax/RazorExpress/docs/api.md

 # Razor-Express API

-The Razor-Express module provides the following functions:
+The Razor-Express module exports the following functions:

 <a name="renderFile"></a>
 ## renderFile(filepath, options, done)